OliverEvans96/instant-docs/src/pages/index.md

 description: Instant is the Modern Firebase.
 With Instant you can easily build realtime and collaborative apps like FIgma or Notion.
 ---

 Instant is the Modern Firebase.
-With Instant you can easily build realtime and collaborative apps like FIgma or Notion.
+With Instant you can easily build realtime and collaborative apps like FIgma or Notion. **These are early days for Instant, there is much to build and we're excited for what's ahead**.

 Want to instantly play with Instant? {% sandbox-link type="counter-example" label="Check out this sandbox" /%} for a simple example.